A Great Place to Live, Work, Play and Invest!

 The City of Auburn is eager to work with businesses and developers who want to invest in Downtown Auburn.
 The City offers:

-- Design Certainty - City Council approved design standards for the Downtown Urban Center and Auburn Junction, providing both flexibility and certainty to keep costs down
+- Design Certainty - City Council approved design standards for the Downtown Urban Center, providing both flexibility and certainty to keep costs down.

-- Multi-Family Property Tax Exemption - 8-year exemption for qualifying market rate multi-family housing
+- Multi-Family Property Tax Exemption - 8 year exemption for qualifying market rate multi-family housing.
+Email us for more information.

 - Ground floor retail, restaurants, and personal service use are required for all building frontages facing Main Street.